istio/istio.io/content/blog/2018/istio-authorization/index.md

 you can specify the client identity as “user Alice calling from Bookstore frontend service”, in which case, you have a combined identity of the calling service (`Bookstore frontend`) and the end user (`Alice`).

-To achieve best security, it is strongly recommended that users enable [authentication features](/docs/concepts/security/#authentication), and use authenticated identities in authorization policies.
+To improve security, you should enable [authentication features](/docs/concepts/security/#authentication), and use authenticated identities in authorization policies.
 However, strongly authenticated identity is not required for using authorization.
 Istio authorization works with or without identities.
 If you are working with a legacy system, you may not have mutual TLS or JWT authentication setup for your mesh.
-In this case, the only way to identify the client is, say, through IP.
+In this case, the only way to identify the client is, for example, through IP.
 You can still use Istio authorization to control which IP addresses or IP ranges are allowed to access your service.

 ## Examples

-In [authorization task page](/docs/tasks/security/role-based-access-control/), you have already learned how to use Istio's authorization feature to control namespace level and service level access using the example of [BookInfo application](/docs/examples/bookinfo/).
+The [authorization task](/docs/tasks/security/role-based-access-control/) shows you how to use Istio's authorization feature to control namespace level and service level access using the [BookInfo application](/docs/examples/bookinfo/).
 In this section, you'll see more examples on how to achieve micro-segmentation with Istio authorization.

 ### Namespace level segmentation via RBAC + conditions

-Suppose you have services in `frontend` namespace and `backend` namespace.
-You would like to allow all your services in `frontend` namespace to access all services that are marked `external` in `backend` namespace.
+Suppose you have services in the `frontend` and `backend` namespaces.
+You would like to allow all your services in the `frontend` namespace to access all services that are marked `external` in the `backend` namespace.

 {{< text yaml >}}
 apiVersion: "rbac.istio.io/v1alpha1"